Dragon fruit wine is a light, fruity, refreshing wine that can also be used as a great sweet dessert wine. You might want to give it a try.

-Here Is The Result
+And Here Is The Result

 This is the wine I've made from this batch.
 It's a young one aged at only 2 months (from May 21 - Jul 17).

 From observation, the color of the wine now has turned more reddish (quite beautiful).
-It's less of that purple/magenta from the beginning.
+It's less of that purple/magenta color from the beginning.
 The liquid has also turned more clear.

-The smell is light, I can definitely smell the dragon fruit is there.
+The smell is light, I can definitely smell the dragon fruit there.
 Regarding the taste, if I recall correctly, I feel like there's some light alcohol in it and the liquid is slightly sour.

 Unfortunately though, one of my bottles got contaminated.
-During the shaking period, I got lazy one day and the air pressure or something inside the bottle popped through the cling wrap, leaving an open door inviting molds to come in.
+During the shaking period, I got lazy one day and the air pressure or something inside the bottle popped through the cling wrap, creating an open hole inviting molds to come in.
 They happily accepted.
 It was not much just one or two green/white mold, but for safety I threw that one out early.
 If you let the mold age along with the wine, there might be some weird smell fuming out as you uncork the bottle.